Milton Keynes Energy Mapping Study

 We’ve also undertaken heat distribution opportunity assessments for various individual local authorities.
 Our fine-grained approach to address-level heat mapping helped to place us at the forefront of heat mapping within the UK and led to the Department of Energy & Climate Change (later to become the Department of Energy Security and Net Zero) commissioning us to produce a new on-line interactive National Heat Map.

 For this study, several layers were mapped and then integrated in order to compare possible carbon reduction scenarios.

 Existing low and zero carbon technologies

 Data was collated to help provide a baseline from which to monitor progress of LZC technologies within the borough.
-Records were made of installed energy efficiency and renewable energy measures for private/public sector housing, public/commercial sector buildings and stand-alone installations.
+Records were made of installed energy efficiency and renewable energy measures for private and public sector housing, public and commercial sector buildings and stand-alone installations.

 Potential for low and zero carbon technologies

 Different categories of LZC technologies were evaluated for their potential in Milton Keynes Borough and opportunities for their wider deployment were investigated.
 LZC technologies were categorised generally as:

 - Stand-alone and community-scale generation – i.e. wind power, biomass (woodland residues & energy crops), hydro, energy from waste, combined heat and power (CHP) and district heating.